A few days ago we played with the Poken I got from Jelle. It’s still in beta so I thought it would be good to write a short review as feedback.

 Then there are some minor annoyances I expect will be solved when they get out of beta:

-Can I add a feature request as well?
+Can I propose a feature request?
 As Chantal already proposed on your support channel, it would be nice to have an ‘export to vCard’ function.
 This would make it easy to import my friends in Address Book, which is where I want my contacts in the end.

 This post is open source.
 Did you spot a mistake?
 Ideas for improvements?
 Contribute to this post via Github.
 Thank you!